jomapps/novel-movie/docs/project-centric-workflow-implementation-plan.md

 - Implemented bidirectional one-to-one relationship with InitialConcepts
 - Added workflow status tracking with current step and completion history
 - Added automatic last activity timestamp updates
+- **CRITICAL**: Changed `longDescription` from `richText` to `textarea` to prevent data corruption

+**⚠️ Important Field Type Note**:
+All text fields that will receive AI-generated content or programmatic data must use `textarea` instead of `richText`.
+The Lexical editor in PayloadCMS expects structured JSON data and will corrupt plain string content.

 **New Fields Added**:
 ```typescript